junyanz/MCILBoost/README.md

 * Note: You can use Matlab function "ReadData.m" and "WriteData.m" to read/write Matlab data from/to the text file.
 * Description: the input format is similar to the format used in LIBSVM and MILL package.
 The software also supports sparse format.
 In the first line, you first need to specify the number of all instances, and the number of feature dimensions.
 Each line represents one instance, which has an instance id, bag id, and the label id (&gt;= 1 for positive bags, and 0 for negative bags).
-Each feature value is represented as a &lt;index&gt;:&lt;value&gt; pair where &lt;index&gt; is the index of the feature (i.e., starting from 1)
+Each feature value is represented as a &lt;index&gt;:&lt;value&gt; pair where &lt;index&gt; is the index of the feature (starting from 1)
 * Format:
 &lt;the total number of instances&gt; &lt;number of feature dimensions&gt;
 &lt;instanceId0&gt;:&lt;bagId0&gt;:&lt;label0&gt; &lt;index&gt;:&lt;value&gt; &lt;index&gt;:&lt;value&gt; ...